 Prairie’s commitment to fostering creativity is evident all over campus.
 Here are just a few ways our students are continually encouraged to express themselves.

 - Prairie is one the few schools in the country to have its very own Glassblowing Studio on campus.
 Students can take glassblowing courses starting in Middle School.

 - Our Performing Arts Department recruits the finest tutors in Southeastern Wisconsin to offer private music lessons to interested students.

 - Student musicians in Middle and Upper School routinely practice and record music in the school’s Music Technology Lab.

 - In the spring of 2019, for the second year in a row, the Upper School Players earned 11 Jerry Award nominations for the school’s musical (Mamma Mia!)

 The average student-to-faculty ratio at Prairie is 9 to 1, with a typical class size of 17.
 Small class sizes within a nurturing environment ensure personal attention.

 Prairie’s Honor Committee, comprised of eleven peer-elected students in Grades 10-12, is responsible for upholding the pillars of honesty, integrity, accountability, mutual respect, and shared trust among all members of the community.
 This group and a faculty advisor meet to review issues of cheating, plagiarism, theft, and vandalism.
 If a student is accused of an honor violation, the Honor Committee is convened to review the situation.

-A detailed outline of The Prairie School Academic Honesty Standard & Honor System can be found on Page 63 of the 2019-20 Prairie School Family Handbook.
+A detailed outline of The Prairie School Academic Honesty Standard & Honor System can be found in the Prairie School Family Handbook.